lux-hux/IKEA-Portfolio-Management/README.md

 Retail investors are limited in the number of individual securities they can directly hold because as portfolio holdings increase, so does the cost of brokerage as a proportion of their total investment.
 One of the benefits of investing through a fund is that it makes holding hundreds or even thousands of securities relatively inexpensive.
 However, investors gain most of the diversification benefit with a relatively small portfolio.

 I calculated the standard deviations for fifty random samples of each number of holdings in the portfolio.
-Increasing the portfolio size from one to thirty holdings markedly reduces standard deviation, but adding additional holdings thereafter has a diminishing marginal reduction.
+Increasing the portfolio size from one to thirty holdings markedly reduces standard deviation, but adding additional holdings thereafter only slightly reduces risk.

 ![](image1.png)

 **Results from portfolio_returns.py**

-Investing through a retail fund comes with a cost that potentially outweighs the benefits of increased diversification and convenience.
+I next evaluated the ten-year return for 300 simulations of an equal-weight portfolio.
+Given the results of the previous analysis, I used a portfolio size of thirty for each portfolio as it captures most of the diversification benefit and is still implementable by a retail investor.

+For a comparison portfolio, I chose an Australian equities index fund.
 Looking at historic fund statements, I calculate the average annual realised capital gains tax as a percent of investment value to be ~1.21%.
 Assuming that all the capital gains distributed to fund holders are eligible for the 12-month holding period discount and a marginal tax rate of 32.5%, fund holders are subject to 20 bps of tax drag each year.
-Management fees subtract an additional 7 to 30 bps.
-For a comparison portfolio, I used an index fund with a combined tax and management fee drag of 30 bps.

-Given the results of the previous analysis, I used a portfolio size of thirty for each equal-weight portfolio as it captures most of the diversification benefit and is still manageable for a retail investor.
-I then calculated the total ten-year return for three hundred random samples.
+I, therefore, subtracted 1.67 bp from each monthly return of the comparison portfolio.

 In the results pictured, 73% of the portfolios outperformed the Australian index fund but with significant active risk.

 ![](image2.png)